AiPrise

 Step-by-Step Guide to Build KYB Workflows

 Building an effective KYB workflow is a crucial part of Anti-Money Laundering and Counter-Financing of Terrorism (CFT) compliance.
-It is a structured process to verify the identity, legitimacy, and risk of a corporate customer.
+It is a structured process for verifying a corporate customer's identity, legitimacy, and risk.

 Here is a step-by-step guide to building an effective KYB workflow: